-Everyone loves garlic, and this humble allium is also great for your health (if not your breath).
+Everyone loves garlic.
 However, it’s hard to find a cook who loves the tedious task of peeling and prepping the tiny, sticky cloves.
 The good news is that there’s no need to cut garlic out of your life altogether.

 Instead of torturing yourself with the labor of love that garlic requires, outfit your kitchen with a good-quality garlic press, and you’ll never have to struggle with tiny inner cloves.
 Garlic presses come in several different shapes, sizes, and materials.
 But our favorite gadgets all do one job very well: they mince, mash, or otherwise break down whole garlic cloves so you can put away the knife and cutting board altogether.

-What We Like: Ergonomic handle, room for three cloves at once, self-cleaning
+What We Love: Ergonomic handle, room for three cloves at once, self-cleaning

-What We Don't Like: Heavier and bulkier than other models
+What We Don't Love: Heavier and bulkier than other models

 Length: 7 inches | Material: Die-cast zinc and plastic | Type: Flip-handle with garlic chamber | Dishwasher Safe: Yes

-What We Don't Like: Aluminum handle isn’t as comfortable as rubber, small garlic chamber can get clogged
+What We Don't Love: Aluminum handle isn’t as comfortable as rubber, small garlic chamber can get clogged

-What We Don't Like: Requires more work than flip-handle presses, requires a cutting surface
+What We Don't Love: Requires more work than flip-handle presses, requires a cutting surface

 Length: 3.5 inches | Material: Stainless steel | Type: Rocker | Dishwasher Safe: Yes